Skip to content

 Requires #define USE_WS2812, included in Tasmota32

-Support for addressable leds strips or matrix, including animation.
-Internally relies on NeoPixelBus library and currently supports WS2812 and SK6812.
+Support for addressable leds strips and animation.
+Internally relies on optimized TasmotaLED library, currently supporting WS2812 and SK6812, 3 and 4 channels, over RMT and SPI.

 How to use~